 - The first rule of thumb to remember when you bake a snickerdoodle is that this is a cookie meant to be soft and chewy -- not crispy and crackly.
 And whether you get that texture or not is going to depend on both the ingredients you put into it and how long you bake your cookies.

-- To make the perfect snickerdoodles, I tried this recipe several times, with ¼ cup of applesauce, 2 tbsp of applesauce and no applesauce.
-The cookies in the photos were made without applesauce, but my favorite version -- and the one I'm sharing with you -- was the one with 2 tbsp applesauce.
-The version with 4 tbsp of applesauce spread a little too much, making the cookies thin, although they were still delicious.
+- To make the perfect snickerdoodles, I tried this recipe several times, with ¼ cup of applesauce, 2 tablespoon of applesauce and no applesauce.
+The cookies in the photos were made without applesauce, but my favorite version -- and the one I'm sharing with you -- was the one with 2 tablespoon applesauce.
+The version with 4 tablespoon of applesauce spread a little too much, making the cookies thin, although they were still delicious.
 The version with no applesauce was tasty and had great texture but probably could use a little more softness.
-The version with 2 tbsp applesauce gives the perfect softness and thickness and it will have those pretty crinkles, although fewer than what you see in these pictures.
+The version with 2 tablespoon applesauce gives the perfect softness and thickness and it will have those pretty crinkles, although fewer than what you see in these pictures.

 - You will need cream of tartar for the snickerdoodles, for that characteristic flavor and to help make them chewy.